HISTORY

 The Gardena Buddhist Church re-opened its doors in September, 1945, as a combination Church-hostel; then in October, 1948, it regained its status as church only.

-Rev. Zesei Kawasaki and other members of the Church held various meetings, and new plans were formulated in regards to regular class grades, increasing the qualification requirements and number of teachers, choosing of new textbooks, increasing the number of classrooms, starting the Parent-Teacher Council, etc.
+Rev. Zesei Kawasaki and other members of the Church held various meetings, and new plans were formulated in regards to regular class grades, increasing the qualification requirements and number of teachers, choosing new textbooks, increasing the number of classrooms, starting the Parent Teacher Council, etc.

 On November 17, 1962, a new 15-room classroom building (the one located just north of the Church building) was opened; a second classroom building was built just north of the first building, and was dedicated on February 2, 1975, which added eight more classrooms.